ARTICLE

 Abstract

-This article displays that the regulation of the specific type of electronic property – be it (defined as) crypto/ digital/ virtual assets, cryptocurrency, etc. (or e.g. electronic money – which is out of the scope of this article) is subject to different regulatory patterns and dispersed across many sources of law in Germany, Russia, and the UAE.
+This article displays that the regulation of the specific type of electronic property – be it defined as crypto/ digital/ virtual assets, cryptocurrency, etc. (or e.g. electronic money – which is out of the scope of this article) is subject to different regulatory patterns and dispersed across many sources of law in Germany, Russia, and the UAE.

 Prima facie, the reason for this is the misconceived perception of history of regulation of securities and the lack of systematics in regulation.
-For example, it is tempting to say that it would help to first clarify whether a particular item of electronic property may or may not be handled as a bearer, order, or non-negotiable security, be defined as a thing, or as a security in general (or any other term or comparable typology existing in a national legal system).
+For example, it is tempting to say that it would help to first clarify whether a particular item of electronic property may or may not be handled as a bearer, order, or non-negotiable security, be defined as a thing, or as a security in general (or any other analogous term or typology ready-existing in a national legal system).

 Thus, the resolution of the regulatory challenges starts with understanding the electronic property–specific features and assessing the current economic environment in a state, rather than applying usual regulatory approaches.
 Practice shows that a de-centralized (not to say chaotic) regulation with sufficient powers granted to local authorities may in some societies be more fruitful than prohibitions.